 ```

-### Adding a contextual consent for non-iframe element
+### Adding a contextual consent for non-iframe elements

-When blocking a `` tag you might end up with a broken UI as some styles might not be applied and some markup might not be created.
-You can use the following eel-helper to wrap parts of the rendered fusion tree so klaro can "replace" the broken content and add a contextual consent.
+When blocking a `` you may end up with a broken UI as some styles or markup never run.
+Use the helper below to wrap parts of the rendered Fusion tree so Klaro can swap the broken content for a contextual consent.

 ```